The four best health insurance options for solo pastors

 2. Health insurance stipends

 Instead of traditional group health insurance, churches can offer a health insurance stipend.
-This is a set amount of money that can be used to reimburse your pastor's out-of-pocket expenses for medical care and individual health insurance premiums.
+This is a set amount of money that your pastors and church staff can use for out-of-pocket expenses for medical care and individual health insurance premiums.

-The church sets the monthly allowance, and your pastor can be reimbursed up to that amount.
-Plus, they get the freedom to choose the insurance policy that best matches their own needs.
+The church sets the monthly allowance, and your pastor can choose the insurance policy that best matches their own needs.
 They can find their own affordable health insurance policy through the federal marketplace or a private exchange.

 While this option is probably the easiest, there are some disadvantages.
 The biggest disadvantage is that the health stipend would be taxable income and, therefore, wouldn't be tax-free for your church or your pastor.